PrinceHerenj/studyNotes/ALGO/M4/Breadth First Search.md

 Given Graph $G=(V,E)$ and a source vertex $S$,
 Breadth First Search intends to
-* systematically explore all edges of G, exploring all single edges at a time.
+* systematically explore all edges of G, exploring all vertices at a time, levelwise.
 * calculates distance from source to each reachable vertex.
 * produces Breadth First Tree.